-The HS area for investigation is located off the North coast of Zealand, Denmark, see Figure 1-1.
+The KFII area for investigation is located in the Baltic Sea off the east coast of Zealand and Møn, Denmark as seen in Figure 1-1.
+The results of the present report cover both the North and the South sub-areas of KFII OWF site.

-Figure 1-1: Overview of the HS site.
+Figure 1-1: Overview of the KFII OWF site.